yogischogi/phylogrowth/README.md

-# phylogrowth
+# Phylogrowth

-Calculates population growth from a phylogenetic tree.
+Phylogrowth calculates population growth from a phylogenetic tree by counting all subclades and samples in specified time intervals.